SAP-samples/hana-opensap-cloud-2020/README.md

 - New Cloud Application Programming Model concepts for service enablement and UI annotations and Fiori UI creation
 - More open source components and techniques

+Introduction video and call for community ideas: <https://www.youtube.com/watch?v=XLPNWOTCKdM>
+Please come share your enhancement ideas directly via the project issues on this github repo.

 ## Requirements

 Basic programming knowledge including HTML, JavaScript, and SQL